kekslol24/Glass-Defect-Detection-Evaluating-Object-Detection-Models/README.md

 1. YOLOv11 Nano (Efficiency Baseline)
 Architecture: A one-stage, anchor-free detector, chosen for its minimal memory footprint and highest potential CPU inference speed.

-Role: Serves as the baseline for maximum efficiency, assessing the feasibility of deployment on resource-constrained industrial Edge devices.

 2. RF-DETR (Accuracy Baseline)
 Architecture: A Transformer-based detector (Reduced Flops DETR).
 These models excel in global context understanding, often leading to high detection accuracy.

-Role: Acts as the contrasting model, investigating whether its potential superior accuracy can justify its typically slower inference speed on standard industrial CPU hardware.

 Evaluation Focus
 The research centers on a direct, quantitative comparison of both models.
-Benchmarking involves measuring Accuracy (mAP) against Inference Speed (FPS) to establish which architecture delivers the most practical solution for real-time industrial requirements.
+Benchmarking involves measuring Accuracy (mAP) to establish which architecture delivers the most practical solution for real-time industrial requirements.